 So what that means is that while the stated goal of greater reliance on nuclear energy is great in theory, the reality o…

 From Bloomberg: Japan, the world's fourth-biggest energy user, will discuss plans to boost imports of oil, gas and uranium from Russia as government officials start a 2-day meeting today.

 Japanese Prime Minister Shinzo Abe and Russia Premier Mikhail Fradkov last month agreed to start negotiations on a nuclear energy contract.
 The talks centered on a legal framework allowing Russia to enrich extracted uranium from Japan's spent nuclear fuel and to import nuclear related technologies from Japan.

-MUMBAI: Indo-US nuclear deal talks will be in the limelight this week as America’s energy secretary Samuel ‘Sam’ Bodman begins his India mission.
+From the Economic Times: MUMBAI: Indo-US nuclear deal talks will be in the limelight this week as America’s energy secretary Samuel ‘Sam’ Bodman begins his India mission.
 The focus of Mr Bodman’s visit will be India’s ever rising energy needs and nuclear co-operation between the two.
 He is expected to discuss the issue with India’s nuclear establishment.